mrtrumbe/meliman/README.txt

 == FEATURES ==

-Meliman currently supports only tv series.
-Support for movies is planned.

-Meliman is based on a "watched series" strategy: rather than guessing which series a file belongs to, a user first sets up a list of series which the program will then watch for.
-Typically, operation of Meliman will look something like this:
+Managing TV series with Meliman is based on a "watched series" strategy: rather than guessing which series a file belongs to, a user first sets up a list of series which the program will then watch for.
+Typically, operation of Meliman for TV series will look something like this:

     # ./meliman.py -s "The Simpsons"
     71663: The Simpsons